50 unique settings for guitar and bass, straight from the hands of Mark Lewis.

 I wanted to capture a good decade of tones that I am known for.
 There are 50 presets here of what I think is my best stuff and what people have always asked me about.
 So here they are for you to play with and explore on your own recordings.
 It was a trip to dig up hard drives from over ten years ago and hear those things soloed up again.
 It’s got heavy tones, clean tones, lead tones, bass tones and some cool tones perfect for layering and FX parts.

 Which Toontrack products do you regularly use and where in the creative process do these come into play?

-– Superior Drummer 2 and EZdrummer 2, of course.
+Superior Drummer and EZdrummer, of course.
 It’s just amazing what can be done for demoing and even full productions with them.
 I sometimes even augment my own sounds with Toontrack’s stuff.
 The EZmix 2 stuff is fantastic too, especially when working on the fly and not wanting to lose inspiration trying to dial in a tone.
-Thats what I wanted to do this.
-Its such a useful tool for writers and recordists – from beginner to pro.
+That’s why I wanted to do this.
+It’s such a useful tool for writers and recordists – from beginner to pro.

 Name a few productions from your catalogue that you feel particularly proud of.

 Hmm… Whitechapel’s “Our Endless War” (I’m pretty fond of all the records with them actually).
 Cannibal Corpse’s “A Skeletal Domain,” Unearth’s “Darkness In The Light,” Black Dahlia Murder’s “Nocturnal” and “Abysmal,” Carnifex’s “Slow Death,” Devildriver’s “Beast…” This is a very tough question.
 I feel like I’m leaving too many out and wouldn’t want my friends and clients to be offended if I didn’t put them on the list!
 I am proud of them all!
 Even if I am never happy, haha.
 That’s what keeps us growing!